typeofweb-org/functional-orm/README.md

 // Type 'string' is not assignable to type '(string | null)[]'.
 ```

-## 1.0 plan
+## 0.1.0 plan

-- [ ] finish generator which outputs safely-typed models for simple tables
+- [x] finish generator which outputs safely-typed models for simple tables
-- [ ] support PostgreSQL
+- [x] support PostgreSQL
-- [ ] make sure all queries from the README work on a real database
+- [x] make sure all queries from the README work on a real database